Retrievals Can Be Detrimental: Unveiling the Backdoor Vulnerability of Retrieval-Augmented Diffusion Models: Experiment

-\textbf{Different trigger numbers.} Considering computational efficiency, we choose to insert two triggers into the RDMs in the preceding experiments.
-Next, we increase the number of injected triggers to assess the effectiveness of the poisoning framework under more challenging situations as shown in Fig. \ref{fig:ablation}.
-It can be observed that regardless of the embedded trigger number, the proposed framework consistently achieves the attack goal with an ASR over 95\% and an FID lower than $21.6$, formulating a robust poisoning paradigm that can generalize across multi-trigger scenarios and hence amplify the potential security risks.
+\textbf{Different trigger numbers.} We then increase the number of injected triggers, as shown in Figure \ref{fig:ablation}.
+Regardless of the trigger number, the proposed framework consistently achieves the attack goal with an ASR over 95\% and an FID lower than $21.6$, formulating a robust poisoning method that can generalize across multi-trigger scenarios.

-\textbf{Different regulatory factors $\lambda$.} To investigate the influence of the parameter $\lambda$ in the attack loss, we perform experiments under different $\lambda$ values varying from $0.01$ to $1.0$ in Figure \ref{fig:ablation}.
-Satisfactorily, BadRDM exhibits excellent resilience to varying values of $\lambda$ as it consistently achieves high attack efficacy and generative capability in the considered value range.
-This again underscores the superiority of our designed contrastive poisoning paradigm in building shortcuts from malicious texts to toxicity surrogates.
+\textbf{Different regulatory factors $\lambda$.} We perform experiments under different $\lambda$ values varying from $0.01$ to $1.0$ in Figure \ref{fig:ablation}.
+Satisfactorily, BadRDM exhibits excellent resilience to varying values of $\lambda$ as it consistently achieves high attack efficacy and generative capability.
+This again underscores the superiority of BadRDM in building shortcuts from triggered texts to toxicity surrogates.